ashikshafi08/memorybench/docs/DEVELOPER_GUIDE.md

-# Memorybench Developer Guide
+# Superbench Developer Guide

-**Complete guide to extending Memorybench with custom benchmarks, datasets, providers, and metrics.**
+**Complete guide to extending Superbench with custom benchmarks, datasets, providers, and metrics.**

 This guide is for developers who want to:
 - Add new code chunking strategies